Ninetalesgh/dndcampaign/vault/database/game_rules.md

 Ask me anything about the environment your characters are in or what they experience at any time!

 Our content boundaries?
 This is meant as a safe space in which you feel powerful and have the ability to experiment and explore character traits you would like to project out.
 This refers to both off-screen and on-screen, from my side:
 - Keep Player vs Player interaction consensual.
 You guys can tell me in private if you're okay with other players hurting (or mind controlling or whatever) your character, and I will forward it to players I deem appropriate.
 Or you communicate it directly between each other.
-Either way, get consent before you do something bad to other players!
+Either way, get consent before you do something bad to other players' characters!
 - We will exclude any non-consensual sexual acts on- and off-screen.
 - Otherwise, you can be mean, violent, devious, berating, flirty, or even polite to any of the NPCs I play.

 ## Organizing
 Frequency of play?
-Every 2 weeks will in reality be significantly less.
 Attempting weekly would be the most fluent.
 Too infrequent will be a very different experience and break immersion significantly.

 Missing sessions?
 Missing sessions every now and then should be okay, depending on what's currently going on in-world. but it's always possible to have your character fade into the background for a session.